How to Paint your RV Dashboard

 As far as prep goes, you will want to make sure you clean the area you plan to paint really well.
 On the back of the spray can it says you can use Dupli-Color prep wipes.
 We just used a natural cleaner we had nearby and a rag.

-Side Note: We did notice a bit of splotching in one area after painting and read from some reviews that TSP is recommended to help prevent this.
-The splotching did go away after a couple of days, but if we were to do this again we would probably go that route.
+Side Note: We did notice a bit of splotching in one area after painting and read from some reviews that some sort of degreaser like TSP or Simple Green is recommended to help prevent this.
+The splotching did go away after a couple of days, but if we were to do this again we would go that route.

 We also vacuumed the dash a couple of times afterward to ensure all dust and debris was removed.